 Once war has claimed its blood price of victims, these same intellectuals will revert to their default, mindless, middle-of-the-road mediocrity.
 They could not, to save their lives, describe what possessed them to turn into such blaring warmongers.
 Their recall of this transformation will leave them speechless.
 Quietly, they will forget their exalted fugue—as if it had never happened.

 The only practical outcome of each communist revolution has been a traumatic transformation of feudal societies based on subsistence agriculture, into well-armed military-industrial states that could hold their own against any aggressor.
 Otherwise, feudal states could never defend themselves against industrialized nations that had nurtured their weapon technologies at long and bloody leisure.

-Western colonial expansion was based on the military imbalance between industrial states, on one hand, and feudal societies and pre-feudal peoples, on the other.
+Western colonial expansion was based on the military imbalance between industrial states, on one hand, and feudal societies and pre-feudal peoples on the other.
 Pampered feudal dynasties and their military elites were too busy suppressing local revolts and peripheral native uprisings.
-They never bothered to develop a good defense against better-armed Western armies.
-Subsistence feudalism never produced the vast economic surplus, the despised and under-employed workforce and the belching smokestack industries those armies required.
-Yet – at tremendous sacrifice and virtually overnight – Communist states managed to produce those things quite dependably.
-Then they proceeded to checkmate Western aggressors from any provenance.
+They never developed a good defense against better-armed Western armies.
+Subsistence feudalism never produced the vast economic surplus, the despised and under-employed workforce and the smokestack industries those armies required.
+Yet – at tremendous sacrifice and virtually overnight – Communist states managed to produce those things quite reliably, then checkmated Western aggressors from any provenance.